Disabled staff at Surrey and Borders Partnership Trust among those treated worst by managers in England

 Disability equality charity Scope said the figures are "deplorable", and urged the Government to strengthen its Disability Confident scheme – which employers enlist in to improve access and working conditions for disabled staff – and better protect disabled workers' rights.

-This fell to 4.6% of non-disabled staff, meaning disabled employees were three times as likely to experience harassment.
+This fell to 5.2% of non-disabled staff, meaning disabled employees were 2.3 times as likely to experience harassment.
 This was among the highest disparities in England.

 Thomas Hamilton-Shaw, policy manager at Scope, said: "It’s deplorable that disabled people are more likely to experience bullying from colleagues and abuse from the public.